ALL POSTS

 Cup-tasting sessions are also used for making purchase decisions by all the actors of the industry, such as green coffee buyers and traders, roasters and in some cases coffee shops.

-Organizing a cupping table allows you to not only try a number of coffees quickly but also check the uniformity of the batch or lot.
+Organizing a cupping table allows you to not only try a number of coffees quickly but also check the uniformity of the batch.

 Finally, one of the World Coffee Events championships are done in what is called a multiple triangulation.